Last updated: March 2026

 How much are surfboards worth - AI value estimator for surfboards

 Custom and high-performance surfboards cost $600-$1,200+ new, with premium hand-shaped boards reaching $1,500+.
 The used surfboard market is robust because surfers frequently buy and sell boards to dial in their quiver for changing conditions, skill progression, and wave preferences.
 Used boards typically sell for 30-60% of retail depending on brand, condition, and demand.
-Shaper reputation is the primary value driver — boards from well-known shapers (Al Merrick/Channel Islands, Matt Biolos/Lost, Jon Pyzel, JS Industries) command premiums.
+Shaper reputation is the primary value driver.
+Boards from well-known shapers (Al Merrick/Channel Islands, Matt Biolos/Lost, Jon Pyzel, JS Industries) command premiums.
 Construction type matters: EPS/epoxy boards maintain structural integrity longer than traditional PU/polyester.
-The biggest value killer is ding damage — a board with pressure dings, creases, and water-logged areas is worth a fraction of a clean board.
+The biggest value killer is ding damage.
+A board with pressure dings, creases, and water-logged areas is worth a fraction of a clean board.
 Longboards hold value particularly well due to their durability and broad appeal.

 Key Factors That Affect Surfboards Value